-Cybersecurity is set to become one of the most prominent issues for businesses and organisations looking to implement smart solutions in 2020.
+Cybersecurity is set to become one of the most prominent issues for businesses and organisations looking to implement smart solutions.
 End users are demanding secure systems, and evidence shows they will often delay investment in such solutions unless it can be demonstrated that appropriate steps have been taken to secure the network and associated data.
 It is also vital that those designing and implementing smart systems are aware of – and able to implement – the latest cybersecurity principles and practices.

 Cybersecurity is an evolving and complex threat that those delivering any type of connected solution must take seriously.
 Where smart systems are deployed to protect a site and its personnel, ensure a business operates to its maximum potential, deliver efficiencies in terms of business and site management and add value to a customer’s investment, it is critical that the system in question does not inadvertently bring the business to its knees.